-FORM 10-Q
+FORM 10-Q/A Amendment 1

-(Mark One)

-Quarterly Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 or

-For the quarterly period ended March 29, 2008

-Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

-Commission File No. 1-9973

-THE MIDDLEBY CORPORATION

-(Exact Name of Registrant as Specified in its Charter)

-Delaware

-(State or Other Jurisdiction of Incorporation or Organization)

-1400 Toastmaster Drive, Elgin, Illinois

-(Address of Principal Executive Offices)

-Registrant's Telephone No., including Area Code (847) 741-3300

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
+(Mark One) ☑ Quarterly Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the quarterly period ended March 29, 2008 ☐ Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 Commission File No. 1-9973 THE MIDDLEBY CORPORATION (Exact Name of Registrant as Specified in its Charter) Delaware 36-3352497 (State or Other Jurisdiction of (I.R.S.
+Employer Identification No.) Incorporation or Organization) 1400 Toastmaster Drive, Elgin, Illinois 60120 (Address of Principal Executive Offices) (Zip Code) Registrant's Telephone No., including Area Code (847) 741-3300 Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.

-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer or a smaller reporting company.
 See definition of "accelerated filer, large accelerated filer and smaller reporting company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer I Accelerated filer I Non-accelerated filer I Smaller reporting company I

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).

-Yes 🗆 No 🗵
+Yes 🗆 No 🗷